 Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones you can buy in 2022.

 Wireless headphones have come a long way in the last decade.
 The wireless revolution means ever-more advanced Bluetooth codecs, longer-lasting batteries and better-sounding performance – great news for those of us who value both quality sound and the convenience of no wires.
 But the best news?
 That innovation looks only to be continuing on an upward trajectory, with wireless technologies and audio-enhancing hardware and software far from stagnant – exemplified by a new wave of very premium over-ears such as the Apple AirPods Max and Mark Levinson No.5909, as well as the more accessible Sony WH-1000XM5 wireless noise-cancelling over-ears, which top this list of the best wireless headphones you can currently buy.

-While a few years ago we would have still recommended the best headphones with wires for those who prioritise sound quality (and for the utmost sound-per-pound performance, we still would), the very best wireless headphones these days really do make ideal companions for listening to music on the move.
-Such as the ones listed here below...
+While a few years ago we would have still recommended the best wired headphones for those who prioritise sound quality (and for the utmost sound-per-pound performance, we still would), the very best wireless headphones these days really do make ideal companions for listening to music on the move.